X-lab2017/OSSDevGov2021/software_engineering_at_google/chapter4/Engineering_for_Equity_en.md

 The path to equity is long and complex.
 However, we can and should transition from simply building tools and services to growing our understanding of how the products we engineer impact humanity.
 Challenging our education, influencing our teams and managers, and doing more comprehensive user research are all ways to make progress.
 Although change is uncomfortable and the path to high performance can be painful, it is possible through collaboration and creativity.

 Lastly, as future exceptional engineers, we should focus first on the users most impacted by bias and discrimination.
 Together, we can work to accelerate progress by focusing on Continuous Improvement and owning our failures.
 Becoming an engineer is an involved and continual process.
 The goal is to make changes that push humanity forward without further disenfranchising the disadvantaged.
 As future exceptional engineers, we have faith that we can prevent future failures in the system.

+## Conclusion

+Developing software, and developing a software organization, is a team effort.
+As a software organization scales, it must respond and adequately design for its user base, which in the interconnected world of computing today involves everyone, locally and around the world.
+More effort must be made to make both the development teams that design software and the products that they produce reflect the values of such a diverse and encompassing set of users.
+And, if an engineering organization wants to scale, it cannot ignore underrepresented groups; not only do such engineers from these groups augment the organization itself, they provide unique and necessary perspectives for the design and implementation of software that is truly useful to the world at large.

+## TL;DRs

+• Bias is the default.

+• Diversity is necessary to design properly for a comprehensive user base.

+• Inclusivity is critical not just to improving the hiring pipeline for underrepresented groups, but to providing a truly supportive work environment for all people.

+• Product velocity must be evaluated against providing a product that is truly useful to all users.
+It’s better to slow down than to release a product that might cause harm to some users.